Copyright law of the United States: Exclusive rights

 A violation of any of the exclusive rights of the copyright holder is a copyright infringement, unless fair use (or a similar affirmative defense) applies.

 Authorship, ownership, and work for hire

 The initial owner of the copyright to a work is the author, unless that work is a "work made for hire".

-Works for hire.
 If a work is made "for hire" within the meaning of the Copyright Act, then the employer or commissioning party is deemed to be the author and will own the copyright as though it were the true author.
 These circumstances under which a work may be found to be a work for hire are: